-Graduate admissions officials at colleges and universities across the country are researching new and better ways to recruit and enroll prospective grad students.
-Some enrollment managers are looking to new practices being implemented in undergraduate admissions.
+Graduate enrollment officials at colleges and universities across the country are researching new and better ways to recruit and enroll prospective grad students.
+Some graduate enrollment managers are looking to new practices being implemented in undergraduate admissions.
 Others are taking their cue from the tech innovations in the business world.

 Whatever the case, the matter certainly is getting some thought.
 Earlier this year, the Arizona State University Graduate College released “Best Practices for Successful Graduate Student Recruitment,” a study that focused on three broad stages of recruiting graduate students.
 These included: 1) Program visibility and student identification; 2) Prospective and application stages; and 3) Admission and enrollment stages.